KarolinDuerr/BA-SagaPattern/Camunda_Implementations/Camunda/README.md

 ### External Compensation Trigger

 In order to start the compensation of a currently running Saga externally, a BPMN error has to be created for a scheduled or still unfinished task.
 Before the BPMN error can be created, the task has to be fetched and locked if not an already existing worker has done that.
-To achieve that, the following request, supplemented with the missing information, has to be sent as POST request to the engine's `http://localhost:8090/engine-rest/external-task/fetchAndLock` endpoint.
+To achieve that, the following request, supplemented with the missing information, has to be sent as POST request to the engine at: `http://localhost:8090/engine-rest/external-task/fetchAndLock`.
 Since the implementation uses mainly external tasks, the BPMN error will be created for an external task which means the request is sent to the engine's `/external-task` endpoint.
 If an existing worker has already fetched the respective task, this request can be skipped.